Request a Quote

 - Use Cell Titer Glow to lyse remaining live cells

 NJ Bio has the capability of performing assays that will examine the ADCC activity of your therapeutic antibody.
 A bioluminescent ADCC reporter assay is used to determine whether your antibody will illicit an immune mediated cancer cell killing.
 This assay measures the expression of luciferase and is not cytotoxic.
 We will work together to determine the optimum Effector:Target ratio and dose-dependent kinetic response in a series of antibody concentrations.
 Testing will be performed against a variety of cell lines expressing the target antigen.
 Client will supply the antibody for this ADCC assay.

-Figure 1: (A) SKBR3 cells were used to test Herceptin (Trastuzumab) and non-specific IgG; (B) The ratios of effector to target cells were optimized at different concentrations of antibody.
+Figure 1: (A) SKBR3 cells were used to test a specific IgG and a non-specific IgG; (B) The ratios of effector to target cells were optimized at different concentrations of antibody.

 NJ Bio offers ELISA assays for quantification of analytes in a sample.
 Depending on your analyte, certain antibody combinations and assays can be designed to meet your needs.
 We will work with you directly to design assays specific to your analyte(s), whether it be the simplest antibody or the most complex protein.